So, you’re ready to delve into the world of raising backyard chickens, are you?

 - how well they do or don’t fly

-A great book for helping you distinguish between all the different breeds is Storey’s Guide to Raising Chickens – http://amzn.to/1bCC3GF .
-Additionally, I feel most comfortable buying my chicks from a local feed store.
+A great book for helping you distinguish between all the different breeds is Storey’s Guide to Raising Chickens.
+Additionally, you may feel most comfortable buying chicks from a local feed store.
 You’ll find that most often, the employees of your feed store are very knowledgable and know what breed of bird is best suited for your climate.

-In our backyard we have: 2 Rhode Island Reds, 2 Amercaunas, 3 Barred Rocks (my favorite!) and 2 leghorns.
+In our backyard, we have 2 Rhode Island Reds, 2 Americaunas, 3 Barred Rocks, and 2 leghorns.

 Where will your chickens live?
-As you may have noticed in the city ordinance that I shared above, backyard chickens in Phoenix are not allowed to free range.
+As you may have noticed in the city ordinance shared above, backyard chickens in our city are not allowed to free-range.
 (Though they often DO in our backyard but never without our supervision.)
 They need to be kept in a coop of some sort.
 If this is also the case in your city, you have a few different options:

 Right now, on our property, we have one of each.
-We have three young chickens living in a movable chicken tractor, two older birds living in a coop (without a large run) and then 4 birds living in a large coop with a large run.
+We have three young chickens living in a movable chicken tractor, two older birds living in a coop (without a large run), and then 4 birds living in a large coop with a large run.
 Depending on how handy you are or aren’t may determine what you choose to use.
-My husband built our tractor.
+You can build a tractor.
 We purchased both our coops but built the large run that attaches to the one coop.

 If you’re looking for a coop locally, craigslist is always a good place to start.
 We were able to buy a reasonably priced one at our feed store.
-And believe it or not, you can buy prefab chicken coops – http://amzn.to/1fs6Q5R on Amazon!
-(Here’s a guest post I shared about a reader’s experience with these types of coops.)
+And believe it or not, you can buy prefab chicken coops on Amazon!

 You’ll also need to plan for food and water.
 What type of feed will you buy or make?
 Where will you get it?
-You’ll also need a waterer – http://amzn.to/1lYSkIk and feeder – http://amzn.to/1h302Se .
+You’ll also need a waterer and feeder.
 These should be readily available at your local feed store but can also be purchased online.

 The last, but still very important, thing to consider and plan for when it comes to raising backyard chickens is what you are going to do with the chicks when you get them home.

 There are many different ways to go about creating a brooder.
 The first time we got chicks we started with a large cardboard box.
 However, that quickly got dirty.
 We then used a large, clear plastic bin/tub purchased at Target.
-My husband fashioned it into a brooder using metal mesh.
+Then we fashioned it into a brooder using metal mesh.
 (Check out this post to get the full DIY.)
-We also purchased a heat lamp, a chick feeder – http://amzn.to/1fOp3N0 and waterer – http://amzn.to/1lmIxcX .
+We also purchased a heat lamp, a chick feeder, and waterer.

 Alright.
 How’d you do?
 Did you make it to the end of this post?
 Are you ready to embark on the big adventure of raising backyard chickens?
 What questions are you left with?

-This is the beginning of a series of posts I plan to do on this topic and I’ll delve into each of these subtopics more in depth as I go along.
-But at this point, I’d love to hear more about your plans!
-Leave me some of your thoughts in the comments.
+This is the beginning of a series of posts that will delve into each of these subtopics more in-depth as we go along.